Shadi-Abu-Jaber/Computer-Science-Courses/README.md

 # Computer Science Courses

 ## Overview
-Welcome to the repository for Shadi's Computer Science courses from Tel-Hai College.
+Welcome to the repository for my Computer Science courses.

 Here, you'll find a collection of projects, assignments, and labs from various courses I completed during my time at Tel-Hai College.

 ## Courses Included
 - Intoduction To Linux.